lter/LTER-core-metabase/docs/populate.md

   Methods to see several ways to describe methods used to create the ecological datasets described by this database.

 Generally, you will only need to populate tables starting with EML once at the beginning and/or use the pre-loaded CVs that come with LTER-core-metabase.
 Tables starting with List contain site-specific CVs which tend to need additions occasionally.
-You will need to update dataset-specific tables (table names starting with DataSet) for each new dataset.
+You will need to update dataset-specific tables (table names starting with DataSet) to add a new dataset or to revise existing datasets.

 ### How to update datasets